How to Prevent Cryptocurrency Account Takeover

 Detecting fake, stolen, or synthetic identities in iGaming requires deploying a number of tools and strategies.
 These include:

-Catching identity theft is a legal requirement for KYC compliance.
+Catching identity theft is a legal requirement in KYC for gambling platforms.
 Anti-money laundering regulations also push iGaming companies to learn more about their users.

 So, in essence, you want to understand who you’re dealing with to: